Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 To add applications to your WIP policy, either under the Protected Apps or Exempt Apps section, you get 3 options to choose from

-• Recommended Apps – Apps that are Enlightened and/or which MS recommends with all the information already available with Intune.
+• Recommended Apps – Enlightened Apps and/or which MS recommends with all the information already available with Intune.

-• Store Apps – Apps that are available from the Microsoft Store and the procedure to add store apps is well documented by Microsoft here.
+• Store Apps—Apps available from the Microsoft Store.
+Microsoft has well-documented the procedure for adding store apps here.

-• Desktop Apps – These will be mostly your .EXE or .MSI applications which cover the in-house LOB apps as well.
+• Desktop Apps will mostly be your .EXE or .MSI applications, including the in-house LOB apps.

-You can add a Desktop App to your WIP policy by using the Publisher information if the application is signed.
-You can get Publisher info of a signed application using the PS command Get-AppLockerFileInformation
+If the application is signed, you can add a Desktop App to your WIP policy by using the Publisher information.
+You can get the Publisher info of a signed application using the PS command Get-AppLockerFileInformation

-However, in cases of LOB applications and many other 3rd party applications as well, you would not get the Publisher information from the app package.
+However, in the case of LOB applications and many other third-party applications, you would not get the Publisher information from the app package.
 Notice in the snap below that the Publisher space is blank.

 The recommended way to add such an application would be to create an AppLocker executable rule for the application using the File Hash method.